The Open Video Capture Standard - Call for Participation

 Schools are increasingly looking for ways to consolidate and centralize their media management.
 By becoming part of the coalition you make it easier for schools to choose your solution.
 It also frees you up to focus on what you do best - capture.
 And finally, if you want to propose a joint solution for capture and media management you will have a pre-integrated solution to provide.
-In conjunction with the IMS Global Learning Consortium the intent is for the standard to advance with institutional, partner, support.
+In conjunction with the 1EdTech Consortium the intent is for the standard to advance with institutional, partner, support.

 While I am providing capture solutions, I already offer a Video Management Solution.
 Why should I join the standard movement?

 While both your capture solution and your management solution may be phenomenal, in reality many schools may use multiple technologies for capture and management.
-By becoming part of the IMS Global Learning Consortium, you are helping to enable "plug and play" technology, reduce the cost of implementing one-off integration solutions, and enable your clients to enjoy the benefits of your solutions while still having the flexibility to support legacy or point solutions that are using different technology.
+By becoming part of the 1EdTech Consortium, you are helping to enable "plug and play" technology, reduce the cost of implementing one-off integration solutions, and enable your clients to enjoy the benefits of your solutions while still having the flexibility to support legacy or point solutions that are using different technology.